-Lord’s Library editors offer a 1 Peter 4:11 meaning with key King James Bible verses and commentary.
+Lord’s Library editors offer a 1 Peter 4:11 meaning with commentary and supporting Scriptures for your edification.

 If you Googled “1 Peter 4:11 meaning” or “commentary” you’ve come to the right place to understand a verse that encapsulates the Apostle Peter’s guidance on serving God with the gifts He has provided.
 The verse reads: “If any man speak, let him speak as the oracles of God; if any man minister, let him do it as of the ability which God giveth: that God in all things may be glorified through Jesus Christ, to whom be praise and dominion for ever and ever.
 Amen.”